 From the Upper Derwent Visitor Centre is a lovely short stroll (300 metres) to Derwent Dam.
 When the water is overflowing, it’s a very impressive site.

 Just before you reach Derwent Dam, there’s a little (buggy friendly) nature trail on the right through the woodland.
 Follow the nature trail around spotting the carved woodland creatures along the way, there are also picnic benches here.
 The full loop around the nature trail is only 400 metres.
+This is a perfect spot for a Peak District toddler walk.

 If you want a longer walk, you can follow our pram friendly Ladybower Reservoir walk.
 This is a 9.1km loop around one half of the Y-shaped Ladybower Reservoir, with well-surfaced paths all the way round.
 Our clockwise route continues along the eastern side of the reservoir where the lost villages once stood before the area was flooded to create the reservoir.
 There are beautiful views all the way around but some of the best are from this part of the walk, looking across the water to the woods on the western side.
 Then after crossing over Ashopton Viaduct at the south end, the route follows the road back up the western side and then drops down onto the woodland path, returning back to the start.